railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    You can select the routing on each level of a bill of materials.
    The levels are then linked to hierarchies of bills of materials.

-The `Hour Account` and `Cycle Account` lets you define the links to analytical account to report the costs of the workcenter operations.
+The `Hour Account` and `Cycle Account` let you define the links to analytical accounts to report the costs of the workcenter operations.
 If you leave the different fields empty, it will not have any effect on the analytic accounts.